 Despite their looks and size, they are not aggressive dogs at all.
 In fact, the Great Pyrenees is known for its patience and calm demeanor.
-Sometimes they’re referred to as “nanny dogs” because they’re so great with children.
+In fact, they’re often referred to as “nanny dogs” because they’re so great with children.

-We would never suggest letting your children play with a bear.
-But with a Great Pyrenees, it’s pretty much the same thing without the possibility of your children getting mauled.
-Still, we do recommend you exercise some caution.
+We would never suggest letting your kids play with a bear.
+With a Great Pyrenees, it’s pretty much the same thing without the possibility of your children getting mauled.
+But even so, we do recommend you exercise some caution.